eugene-mukhanov/temabit-test/README.md

 #### Availability
 A single API Gateway may introduce a single point of failure for the whole system.

-#### Did not have enough time
-- Did not add deployment and flow diagrams
-- Did not cover QA Security(:

 ## Architecture Decision Records